phetsims/phet-info/doc/interactive-description-technical-guide.md

    the visible rendering order, if not. . .
 4. Discuss with the design team to inform them the order is unnatural OR we may decide another order based on simplifying implementation--revise desired order. if not. . .
-5. use `setPDOMOrder` on descendants (can be local vars like `controlPanel.flashlight.button.label`).
-This is not recommended.
+5. use `setPDOMOrder` on children or descendants from the parent type (perhaps with local vars like `controlPanel.flashlight.button.label`).
+This is not recommended, and it most likely only needed for retrofitting sims with complicated ScreenView hierarchies.

 If `setPDOMOrder` is needed on Nodes that are not descendants, then likely there is a structural issue that needs to be addressed fully, rather than hacked at by using `Node.setPDOMOrder`, although the setter will accept any `Node` in the